sb-image

 Participation and Status

-Zeynep Sönmez received a special invitation to participate in the Mérida Open Women’s Tennis Tournament held in Mérida, Mexico, which is categorized as a WTA 500 event.
+Zeynep Sönmez received a special invitation to compete in the Mérida Open Women’s Tennis Tournament held in Mérida, Mexico, which is categorized as a WTA 500 event.
 The 23-year-old athlete, ranked 81st in the world, competed in the singles category.

 Zeynep Sönmez won her only WTA singles title at the 2024 Mérida Open, a WTA 250 tournament.